Changissnz/selfinterest/README.md

 explanation is that gains needed to occur and there were impediments perceived.
 And since circumstances personal to self-interest were lackluster, filled with incongruencies and unfairness borne partially out of misunderstanding, likewise the intended effect for deception, the merit of producing that deception was judged on a spectrum instead of somewhere with hard lines.
+The right to be deceptive by default becomes decisions of degree of being pro-active in expression of this quality.